aman-ks/PyTact/README.md

 Tactile & Audio Output Generator

-Official repo for Project Mudra. (see wiki for details)
+Official repo for Project Mudra.
+(See wiki for detail.s)